sheffield-bioinformatics-core/2017-07-19-galaxy-workshop/01-pre-processing.md

 #### 2. Import the RNA-seq data for the workshop.

 We can going to import the [*fastq* files](https://en.wikipedia.org/wiki/FASTQ_format) for this experiment.
 This is a standard format for storing raw sequencing reads and their associated quality scores.
+To make the practical quicker, we have *downsampled* the original fastq files to half a million reads.

 <div class="alert alert-info">